mattorp/synesthesia-ecosystem/README.md

 This is a place to share, discuss, request, track, and provide feedback for community efforts for [Synesthesia](https://synesthesia.live).

 A central part of this repository is providing an overview of the world of Synesthesia, so links to other sources are not limited to the community's creations.
-Which also reduces the risk of reimplementing existing tools or frameworks by accident, group guides by tools or frameworks, and make users aware of some of the tools available.
+This also helps grouping guides by tools or frameworks, make users aware of some of the tools available, and reduce the risk of reimplementing existing tools or frameworks by accident.

 ## Contributing